angular-ui-tree/angular-ui-tree/README.md

 ## Structure of angular-ui-tree

     ui-tree                             --> Root of tree
       ui-tree-nodes                     --> Container of nodes
-            ui-tree-node                --> One of the node of a tree ui-tree-nodes           --> Container of child-nodes
+        ui-tree-node                    --> One of the node of a tree ui-tree-handle                --> Handle
+          ui-tree-nodes                 --> Container of child-nodes
             ui-tree-node                --> Child node
+              ui-tree-handle            --> Handle
             ui-tree-node                --> Child node
         ui-tree-node                    --> Another node
+          ui-tree-handle                --> Handle

 ## API